tonikazic/chloe/README.md

    + *Chloe*:  a set of Perl scripts to process raw data; generate tags, labels, and barcodes; and miscellaneous crop management tasks.
+These files have a .perl suffix.

-   + *Demeter*: a Prolog database for crop, genetic, and phenotype data; associated data provenance; and code for pedigree generation, crop planning, and management of field work.
+   + *Demeter*: a declarative, Prolog database for crop, genetic, and phenotype data; associated data provenance; and code for pedigree generation, crop planning, and management of field work.
+These files have a .pl suffix, since I started writing Prolog before Perl.

    Both rely entirely on open-source tools.